 We may monitor and/or record any communications between you and us (or our Service Providers) for quality control and other permitted business purposes.
 This monitoring or recording may be done without any further notice to you or anyone acting on your behalf.

-If you use any location-based feature (such as Mobile Location Confirmation or our ATM locator) you agree that your geographic location and other personal information (such as your unique device identifier) may be accessed and disclosed through the application or service.
+If you use any location-based feature (such as our ATM locator) you agree that your geographic location and other personal information (such as your unique device identifier) may be accessed and disclosed through the application or service.
 You may turn off location-based features at any time through the settings of your mobile device.
 If you disable location-based services, other features that use your location may not work until you re-enable location-based services.

 All your eligible accounts are automatically associated with your digital profile and will appear on the account summary screen.
 We make every effort to ensure that your use of Digital Services is synchronized between the various means of accessing your account information.
 There are rare instances, however, where the information available through Digital Services may be delayed or different from the information available using other methods (such as at an ATM or branch location).
 Additionally, some information available at a branch or ATM may not be immediately available via Digital Services, or it may be described using different terminology.
 In the event of any discrepancies, the information related to your account(s) provided at a branch location will prevail over the information provided within Digital Services.